andikawilliam/CLICK-ID/README.md

 - articles : comprised of the article data that was scraped from each of the selected publishers.
 - clickbait_annotated : comprised of the 15,000 sample selected from the article data along with the labels of all 3 annotators
 - clickbait_dataset : comprised of the 15,000 sample, only with the labels

+### Scraper
+The Scrapy Project code.
+Each publisher has a specific spider code, located in the /Scrapy/News/spider/ directory